galliot-us/smart-social-distancing/README.md

 > Important: There is a `config-frontend.ini` file which tells the frontend where to find the processor container.
 > You must set the "Processor" section of the config file with the correct IP and port of the processor.

+---
-* Building the frontend is resource intensive.
+***NOTE*** Building the frontend is resource intensive.
 If you are planning to host everything on an edge device, we suggest building the docker image on your PC/laptop first and then copy it to the edge device.
 However, you can always start the frontend container on a PC/laptop and the processor container on the edge device.
+---

-To run the frontend on an edge devic (Only possible on jetson for now):
+* To run the frontend on an edge device (Only possible on jetson for now):

 ```bash
 # Run this commands on your PC/laptop: